haffizhissham/Twingate-Guide/2 - Update Connector/README.md

 # Update steps connector running in Docker

 1. Check the connector version deployed in the host
-   * Use following command: `docker exec twingate-connector ./connectord --version`
+   * Use the following command: `docker exec twingate-connector ./connectord --version`
    * > change _**twingate-connector**_ with connector name deployed in the host
    * ![Check version](Pictures/Update(1).png)
 3.